 The Renal Function System

-The Transdermal GFR Monitor is MediBeacon’s first product platform.
+The Transdermal GFR Measurement System is MediBeacon’s first product platform.
 This innovative system is focused on real-time, easy to use, and cost-effective monitoring of kidney function.

 MediBeacon’s noninvasive monitoring technology works in a similar fashion to pulse oximetry by using a light sensor placed on the skin.
 After the sensor has been placed, a proprietary biocompatible tracer is administered.
 The system can then monitor the patient’s real-time point of care kidney function.
 This information will allow for earlier detection of renal issues enabling clinicians to provide earlier, and hence more effective interventions.

 MediBeacon has created a research grade technique that is clinically applicable for real-time point of care Glomerular Filtration Rate measurement (mGFR).
 MediBeacon has invented a fluorescent tracer agent (MB-102) that is removed from the blood exclusively by the GFR mechanism of the kidneys.
 Together with our non-invasive detection device, this will deliver a real-time point of care measurement of GFR.

 GFR measurement using Transdermal GFR Monitor: